 Introduction

 Dr Jian Guan completed her Bachelor of Medicine in China in 1982.
-After eight years of practice as a Paediatrician she obtained a PhD. in Paediatrics at the University of Auckland in 1996.
+After eight years of practice as a Paediatrician she obtained a PhD in Paediatrics at the University of Auckland in 1996.
 Throughout her career, she has pioneered research in insulin-like growth factor-1 (IGF-1) and its role in brain function and metabolism.

 A recent breakthrough in identifying natural cGP in food sources resulted in the development of a standardised cGP food ingredient called cGP-PRo® for human health applications.